uva-responsibleai/fall-24/privacy/apr-1.md

 Let $`f: \mathcal{X}^n \rightarrow \mathbb{R}^k`$.
 The global $\ell_2$-sensitivity of $f$ is given by the maximum difference in the output of $`f`$ over the choice of all the pairs of neighboring datasets.
 More precisely, it is given by
 $$\Delta_2^{(f)}=\max_{D\sim D'}\left\|f(D)-f\left(D'\right)\right\|_2.$$

-> Include definition of the Gaussian mechanism here.
+> Include the definition of the Gaussian mechanism here.

 Note that the Gaussian Mechanism uses $\ell_2$-sensitivity unlike the Laplace Mechanism, which uses $\ell_1$-sensitivity.